Financial Literacy Month

 National Financial Literacy month is recognized each year in April to raise public awareness of the importance of financial literacy and maintaining smart money management habits.

-The following resources can help students and recent graduates take control of their money and plan for the future.
+The following resources can help you work with students and recent graduates to take control of their money and plan for the future.

 - Determine your budget